abusk/learning-inshorts/security/encoding_decoding.md

 decoded_data = base64.b64decode(encoded_data)
 print(decoded_data.decode('utf-8'))  # Output: Hello
 ```
+#### 4. URL Encoding:
-4. **URL Encoding**: URL encoding is a method used to encode special characters in URLs (Uniform Resource Locators) into a format that can be transmitted over the internet.
+URL encoding is a method used to encode special characters in URLs (Uniform Resource Locators) into a format that can be transmitted over the internet.
 It replaces non-alphanumeric characters with a '%' followed by two hexadecimal digits representing the character's ASCII value.

 ```html
 1. Identify Special Characters: URLs may contain special characters such as spaces, punctuation marks, and non-alphanumeric characters like &, =, ?, #, etc.